Improved two-point correlation function estimates using glass-like distributions as a reference sample: Alternatives to the standard random catalogue

 Equation~(\ref{eq:displacement}) can be generalized to account for linear redshift-space distortions and galaxy bias and it is the basis of the Zeldovich reconstruction technique commonly applied to the analysis of galaxy surveys to enhance the signature of the BAO \citep{Eisenstein2007, Padmanabhan2012, Burden2015}.
 The application of the displacement field of equation~(\ref{eq:displacement}) with the opposite sign can partially un-do the effects of non-linear gravitational evolution.
 The same basic principle can be applied to a set of random points to smooth out its large-scale density fluctuations.

-Figure~\ref{fig:pk_zr_iter} shows how the iterative application of Zeldovich reconstruction modifies the power spectrum of the same set of random points shown in panel $a$ of Fig.~\ref{fig:dist_comparison}.
+Figure~\ref{fig:pk_zr_iter} shows how the iterative application of Zeldovich reconstruction modifies the power spectrum of the same set of random points shown in panel $a)$ of Fig.~\ref{fig:dist_comparison}.
 We adapted the publicly available reconstruction code of \citet{Bautista2018}\footnote{\url{github.com/julianbautista/eboss\_clustering}}, which is based on the Fourier-space algorithm of \citet{Burden2015}.
 We used a fast Fourier transform with a mesh resolution such that the cell size is given by a fourth of the mean inter-particle separation.
 We then estimated densities using a Gaussian kernel with a smoothing scale twice the cell size.
 Starting from a constant value across all scales, the amplitude of $P(k)$ decreases towards the desired blue noise behaviour, converging onto the minimal-power $P(k) \propto k^{4}$ for scales larger than the mean inter-particle separation.
-Panel $d$ of Fig.~\ref{fig:dist_comparison} shows a slice through the final distribution, obtained after 50 iterations.
+The the dot -- long-dashed line in Figure~\ref{fig:integration} shows the normalized variance $\sigma^2(R)$ corresponding to the point distribution obtained after 50 iterations, which decays with the steepest slope possible, $\sigma^2(R)\propto R^{-4}$, for scales larger than the mean inter-particle separation.
+Panel $d)$ of Fig.~\ref{fig:dist_comparison} shows a slice through this final point distribution.
 The points cover the volume of the box much more uniformly than the Poisson case.
 The procedure of applying equation~(\ref{eq:displacement}) to a Poisson point distribution is significantly simpler and less computationally costly, than generating a glass with a full N-body code or building a CCVT distribution.
 This procedure can also be applied to large samples of points.